 Types of Proof Immigrants Might Need

-Immigrants may have to bring different types of proof depending on the circumstances.
+Immigrants may have to bring different types of proof depending on their type of immigration status and the method of obtaining citizenship they are using.
 These could include the following:

 Proof of a Bona Fide Marriage